syncthing/syncthing-android/README.md

 # Major enhancements in this fork are:
 - UI explains why syncthing is running or not running according to the run conditions set in preferences.
 - A welcome wizard guiding you through initial setup on first launch or if mandatory prerequisites are missing like for example the storage permission.
+- Many bug fixes, enhancements and more frequent releases.

 # syncthing-android
 android)